Yoreni/Ultimate-Incremental/README.md

 **==========JS VERSION==============**

-v9α(dabom2000) made the clickable orange like in the scratch version, made it smaller, removed the test button

-v8α(dabom2000) added a purple background, and deleted the number at the bottom
+v9α(dabom2000) made the clickable orange like in the scratch version, made it smaller, removed the test button , and put it on top of the gen button. v8α(dabom2000) added a purple background, and deleted the number at the bottom

 v7α(yoreni) fixed cickable and fourth generator text